Overview

 Spa treatments

-All US and Canadian citizens do not need a VISA to enter Zambia.
+All US and Canadian citizens do not need a visa to enter Zambia.
 Please ensure you have a valid passport with at least 6 months validity remaining.

-A VISA is needed if you fly into Zimbabwe.
+However, a visa is needed if you fly into Zimbabwe.
 Obtain the KAZA UNIVISA: For travelers visiting both Zambia and Zimbabwe, the KAZA UNIVISA is available for US $50.
 This visa allows multiple entries into both countries over 30 days and can be obtained upon arrival.

 Both travel insurance and medical insurance are required.
 Please see our travel insurance page for more information.

 Think LAYERS!
 The mornings will be chilly during the morning game drives and the afternoons will be warm.
-Light weight clothes in neutral colors to ward off the sun.
-All of our hotels have pools so don't forget your bathing suits to lounge after lunch.
+Lightweight clothes in neutral colors to ward off the sun.
+All of our hotels have pools, so don't forget your bathing suits to lounge after lunch.